 In a small, recent human trial, this naturally occurring compound has yielded positive results and appears to slow down part of the aging process that is related to the production of energy in our cells .

-The researchers hope to develop urolithin A products for market via their company Amazentis, pending the results of additional research and human trials.
+In 2020, the researchers launched their first urolithin A product, Timeline, via their company Amazentis, and have initiated further human clinical trials.
 Their hope is that urolithin A may be able to slow down the loss of skeletal muscle that happens with age and reduces mobility and independence.

 Andreux, P. A., Blanco-Bose, W., Ryu, D., Burdet, F., Ibberson, M., Aebischer, P., … & Rinsch, C. (2019).
 The mitophagy activator urolithin A is safe and induces a molecular signature of improved mitochondrial and cellular health in humans.
 Nature Metabolism, 1(6), 595.